 Where to next?

-We did see a good mix of people going to a store with a specific purchase goal in mind.
+We saw a good mix of people going to a store with a specific purchase goal.
 But, we also had respondents who said they go and browse.
-And sometimes it’s a combination.
+And sometimes, it’s a combination.

 “Usually, when I shop at retail stores, I don’t have a goal,” said Denise, 24, of Sunderland.
 “I just like to see what is at the store, something that’s cute or something new, just to see what’s out there.”